(Last Updated on : 13/02/2019)

 Some of the Cultural Festivals of Maharashtra are discussed below:

 A small island near the capital of the state, Mumbai

 festival, held in February makes its presence felt every year amidst much enthusiasm and excitement.
 Every year the renowned dancers

 enthral the audience with their exquisite performance, particularly outside the Elephanta Caves

-The Ellora festival is organized by Maharashtra Tourism Development Corporation or MTDC every year in December and is a well accepted festival in Maharashtra.
-Renowned artists from all over the nation participate in this festival.
+The Ellora-Ajanta Festival is organized by Maharashtra Tourism Development Corporation (MTDC) every year in December and is a well accepted festival in Maharashtra.
 Surrounded by thousand years old cave, artists perform in this exquisite backdrop to please both the divine creations and the divinity.
-Dancers and musicians perform cultural programmes amidst the beautiful background of Kailash Temple

 The Kalidas Festival is celebrated during the month of November, at Nagpur